 When he passed away in his sixty-second year, on July 16, 1828, he was given all the honors of a synagogue funeral.
 This friendly, helpful, modest man had won the affection and respect of all his community.
-The oration at the memorial service held under the auspices of the Hebra Hased Va-Amet was spoken by New York's most notable Jewish citizen, Mordecai M. Noah.
+The oration at the memorial service held under the auspices of the Hebra Hased Va-Amet was spoken by New York's most notable Jewish citizen, Mordecai M. Noah."2

-It is interesting to note that when Moses Peixotto agreed to serve as hazzan, he stipulated that the salary and emoluments of the office were to go to the family of the late Hazzan Seixas.
-He was indeed an unusually fine man.
+It is interesting to note that Moses Peixotto agreed to serve as hazzan "on the generous condition that the salary and emoluments of the office should go to the family of the late Hazzan Seixas.
+This offer was gratefully and unanimously accepted."

-Dr. Daniel Levy Maduro Peixotto (1800-1843)
+Dr. Daniel Levy Maduro Peixotto (1800 - 1843)

 Daniel, the eldest son of Moses, was born in Amsterdam on July 18, 1800 in Amsterdam.
-He received some education in Curaçao under the direction of Professor Strebeck and came with his father to New York in 1807.
-He must have been a child prodigy of sorts, because he graduated from Columbia College at the age of sixteen and earned the degree of Doctor of Medicine in 1819.
-Later, in 1825, he earned an M.A. from Columbia.
+He received some education in Curação under the direction of Professor Strebeck and came with his father to New York in 1807.
+He must have been a child prodigy of sorts, because he graduated from Columbia College at the age of sixteen and earned the degree of Doctor of Medicine in 1819!
+Later in 1825 he earned an M.A. from Columbia.

-Prior to taking his degree, he had entered the office of Dr. David Hosack, an eminent physician of that period.
-Dr. Hosack was a professor at Columbia College and one of the founders of Bellevue Hospital, the physician to George Washington, and the attendant physician at the duel between Alexander Hamilton and James Burr on July 11, 1804.
+Prior to taking his degree, he had entered the office of Dr. David Hosack who was an eminent physician of that period?
+Dr. Hosack was a professor of natural history and materia medica in Columbia College and one of the founders of Bellevue Hospital, the physician to George Washington, and the attendant physician on July 11, 1804 at the duel between Hamilton and Burr.
 He was also president of the New York Historical Society.

 Shortly after Peixotto's graduation, he went to the West Indies where he remained for a few years, and then returned to New York to practice his profession.
-He was not only active in the practice of his profession, but interested in all movements tending to its advancement and development, and contributed largely thereto.[ii]
+He was not only active in the practice of his profession, but interested in all movements tending to its advancement and development, and contributed largely thereto.4

-In 1822 he published the article "Observations on the Climate and Diseases of the Island of Curacao" in The New York Medical and Physical Journal, the first ever English-language regular quarterly medical journal.
-He eventually became one of its editors and was a frequent contributor to other periodicals and newspapers of the day.
+In 1822 he published the article "Observations on the Climate and Diseases of the Island of Curacao" in The New York Medical and Physical Journal, the first regular quarterly medical journal ever undertaken in the English language.
+The journal had been founded in the same year.
+He eventually became one of the journal's editors.
+He was a frequent contributor to other periodicals and newspapers of the day.
+Later on he edited "The True American," advocating the election of General Andrew Jackson, and he was also connected with the New York Mirror.

-Among the many offices he held were secretary of the Academy of Medicine (1825); physician to the City Dispensary (1827); and president of the New York Medical Society (1830-32); he was also one of the organizers of the Society for Assisting the Widows and Orphans of Medical Men.
+Among the many offices held by him were the following: secretary of the Academy of Medicine (1825); physician to the City Dispensary (1827); and president of the New York Medical Society (1830-32); he was also one of the organizers of the Society for Assisting the Widows and Orphans of Medical Men.

 The title of Professor of the Theory and Practice of Medicine and Obstetrics was given him in 1836, and in the same year he was elected to honorary membership in the Medical Society of Lower Canada.
 Having accepted the appointment of president of the Willoughby Medical College, he removed to Cleveland, Ohio, where he was dean of the faculty for a number of years.
-Returning to New York [in 1841], he resumed his practice there, and continued it until his death [from consumption at the age of 43]. [iii]
+Returning to New York [in 1841], he resumed his practice there, and continued it until his death [from consumption at the age of 43].
+5

 "Peixotto married Rachel Seixas, [the daughter of Benjamin Seixas], in 1823.
-They had 8 children: Judith, Zipporah, Sarah, Moses Levy Maduro II, Rebecca, Benjamin Franklin, Raphael, and Miriam."[iv]
+They had 8 children: Judith, Zipporah, Sarah, Moses Levy Maduro II, Rebecca, Benjamin Franklin, Raphael, and Miriam."
+6